blue24shark-ggyt22/Bligify-linux-mint-tweaks/README.rst

 i have made 2 modofications
-1 edit a py file to get gif import working how python works now 2 defalt imagemagic and gifsicle paths are now labled how they work in linux mint.
+1 edit a py file to get gif import and fps adjust working how python works now 2 defalt imagemagic and gifsicle paths are now labled how they work in linux mint.